smichaelrogers/alpha.js-webworker-test/README.md

-test app using webworkers with alpha.js
+test app using webworkers and react with alpha.js

 the engine can be found @ [public/alpha.js](./public/alpha.js)